jiaxicheng/pentaho/prd_pdi_waterfall-chart.md

 MySQL user-defined variables have a dynamic typing, you can not explicitly declare their data types, and the CAST() does not work all the time on these variables.

-In the above SQL, the outerside temporary table-x is to resolve a problem that MySQL forces the delta_loan as 'String' and using CAST( AS DECIMAL(12,2)) does not work directly.
+In the above SQL, the temporary table-x is to resolve a problem that MySQL forces the delta_loan as 'String' and using CAST( AS DECIMAL(12,2)) does not work directly.

 The data types are not an issue with MySQL older version 5.0 and 5.1.
-Newer version have more strict type checking and you must make sure data types matches what we need in Pentaho.
+Newer versions have more strict type checking and you must make sure data types matches what we need in Pentaho.

 ### Using PDI as data source ###